-New and increased fees would be required to mitigate a budget shortfall of this level.
-Hanover K-8 families do not currently pay a transportation fee, and all students K-8 are offered free transportation regardless of distance between home and school.
-There is a \$300/yr fee for bus transportation at Hanover High School.
+New and increased fees would be required to mitigate the budget shortfall.
+Hanover families do not currently pay a transportation fee, and all students K-8 are offered free transportation regardless of distance between home and school.
 The HPS has not increased user fees for athletics in almost a decade, and there are very limited costs for school based clubs and activities.

-Reductions of this magnitude would likely necessitate the implementation of a transportation fee (\$300-\$400 per seat), increase to athletic user fees, implementation of activities fees, and the retention of tuition based full-day Kindergarten.
-There would likely be reductions to clubs and activities that are not highly enrolled, and new equipment/uniforms/supplies for our athletic, music, and performing/visual art departments would be reduced.
+Reductions of this magnitude would necessitate the implementation of a transportation fee (\$300-\$400 per seat), increase to athletic user fees, implementation of activities fees, and the retention of tuition based full-day Kindergarten.
+There would likely be reductions to clubs and activities that are not highly enrolled, oversight of high school internships would be reduced or eliminated, and new equipment/uniforms/supplies for our athletic, music, and art departments would be reduced.

-Fortunately, many of our extracurricular and enrichment activities are run through the Office of Family and Community Engagement (FACE) which is funded outside of the HPS operating budget.
-Those activities will remain fee based, and there would likely be no reductions to those opportunities.
+Fortunately, many of our extracurricular and enrichment activities are run through the Office of Family and Community Engagement (FACE) which operates outside of the HPS operating budget.
+Those activities will remain fee based, but there would likely be no reductions to those opportunities.